Diamond Dumas- A Poet's Love Confessions

-Diamond Dumas (she/her/hers) is a ray of sunshine from Key West Florida.
+Diamond Dumas (she/her) is a ray of sunshine from Key West, Fl.
 She is majoring in international studies at Flagler College with a anthropology concentration where she spends her free time making connections with anything and everything, celebrating and supporting her friends, and writing amaze ball slam poetry.
 She is still learning about life and love, but then again who isn't!
-This is her story:

 Tell me what you’re passionate about.